Rate this article

 9. Fraud detection and cybersecurity

-Fraud management is yet another of the many LLM enterprise use cases where the model emulates synthetic data to train fraud detection machine learning models.
+Fraud management is yet another of the many LLM use cases for business where the model emulates synthetic data to train fraud detection machine learning models.
 Fraud detection is among other LLM use cases in cyber security, enabling cyber experts to leverage LLMs to ferret out anomalies in historical data.

 On the same line, LM-based fraud detection systems can create new possibilities for high-stakes functions such as claims management, where real-time fraud monitoring is essential to ensure the safety of sensitive customer data and the eligibility of the claimant.